diabalsaadiOP/interview-agent/sentiment_results_interview.md

 - **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The sentiment is neutral because the language used in the segment is formal and objective, simply stating a job requirement without expressing a clear opinion or emotion.
+The tone of this segment is neutral as it simply asks a question about the candidate's supervisory experience without expressing any opinion or emotion, making it a factual inquiry.

 ### Segment 10
 > Yes.
 I supervised three administrators in my last position.